loganbrenningmeyer/c-cube-printer/README.md

 # Cube Generation

 To print a 3D cube onto a 2D terminal, a 3D cube must first be built, then rotated, then projected onto a 2D plane.
 To do this:
+  1. Build the cube as 8 vertices in 3D space
+  2. Apply rotations to the points
+  3. Project the vertices onto a 2D plane
+  4. Calculate each coordinate of the lines connecting the vertices
+  5. Print the coordinates to the terminal

 ## buildCube